vraravam/dotfiles/README.md

 If you want to be able to re-image a new machine with your own settings (and overridden choices), and you do not want to repeat these steps manually, you would want to fork my repo and make appropriate changes into your fork.

-In your forked repo, make the following changes, commit and push *via the Github web-UI itself*.
+In your forked repo, make the following changes, commit and push *via the Github web-UI itself* (for the first time before running the scripts).
 Once the above steps are done, and committed into your fork, then everytime you need to run the setup, you can run the `curl` commands that point to *your* fork:

 1. **_Only in this file, `GettingStarted-Basic.md` and `files/.zprofile` files (and nowhere else):_** Find and replace the strings that reference my usernames to your equivalent ones (for eg, you can search for `vraravam` and `avijayr` and replace them with your values).
 2. ***Optional:*** The nested folder names that you choose for your setup (as referred to by `PROJECTS_BASE_DIR`, `PERSONAL_CONFIGS_DIR`, `PERSONAL_PROFILES_DIR`, `PERSONAL_BIN_DIR`, and `DOTFILES_DIR` in the `files/.zprofile` file) **should be reflected** in the folder structure of the nested folders in the `files` directory of the committed github repo itself.
 For eg, I have `PROJECTS_BASE_DIR="${HOME}/dev"`, and if your setup uses `workspace` instead of `dev`, then, in your forked repository, the folder name `files/dev` should be renamed to `files/workspace` and so on.